ddebeer/git-workshop_vib/concepts_dictionary.md

 When you go back in history, for instance by using `git checkout <commit ID>`, it is possible, BUT NOT ADVISED, to "change the past".
 If you do this, YOU SHOULD create a new branch.
 If not, you gat a *detached HEAD*.

+By using `git shwich -c <new name>` you can create a new branch from that commit.